Preparing for The Content Marketing Marathon

 - A content strategist can help you create and document your content marketing strategy and determine your target audience.

-- A copywriter or editor can help you define both your content strategy and develop an editorial calendar.
+- A copywriter or editor can help you define your content strategy and develop an editorial calendar.

 - A graphic designer or agency can help you create visual content like infographics.